Shabbat

 A. Business dress is most appropriate.
 A small head covering called a yarmulke or kippah is required for men.
 They are available just outside the sanctuary.
 A tallis (prayer shawl) is traditionally worn by all Jewish men.
 They are encouraged for Jewish women as well.
 A tallis should only be worn by a Jewish individual.

-A. Shabbat services begin Friday evening at 6:30 pm, Saturday morning at 9:30 am and varying times (depending on sundown) on Saturday afternoon.
-Please see our service schedule for special days.
-The Shabbat morning service begins at 9:30 am and usually concludes at noon.
+Followed by the Torah reading service.
+You may read along in English & Hebrew in the red books, the Etz Hayim.
 If you are coming for a simcha (B’nai Mitzvah, baby naming, Aufruf, other celebration) the individual with whom you are coming to celebrate will participate in the Torah service which generally begins at about 9:45 am.
-If you arrive between 9:45 am or 10:00 am, you will be certain not to miss a b’nai mitzvah or baby naming The Rabbi delivers the D'var Torah approximately 11:00 am.
+If you arrive between 9:45 am or 10:00 am, you will be certain not to miss a b’nai mitzvah or baby naming.

 Q. Where should I sit?